armadaproject/armada/design/index.md

 ### Job leasing

-To avoid jobs being lost if a cluster (or cluster executor) becomes unavailable, each job assigned to an executor has an associated timeout.
-Armada executors are required to check in with the server regularly and, if an executor responsible for running a particular job fails to check in within that timeout, the server will re-schedule the job over another executor.
+To avoid jobs being lost if a cluster or its executor becomes unavailable, each job assigned to an executor has an associated timeout.
+Armada executors are required to check in with the server regularly and if an executor responsible for running a particular job fails to check in within that timeout, the server will re-schedule the job on another cluster.

 ## Jobs and job sets